ssm/grafana-openshift/README.rst

    oc project my-project
    oc new-app https://github.com/ssm/grafana-openshift.git --name grafana

-* Add a persistent volume, mount inside the container at /var/lib/grafana
+* Add a persistent volume, mount inside the container at ``/var/lib/grafana``.
+  If you want persistent logging as well, do the same for ``/var/log/grafana`` and update the configuration.

 * Add a config map containing the files "grafana.ini" and "ldap.toml", mount it at /etc/grafana.
 You can find example configuration files at https://github.com/grafana/grafana/tree/master/conf

+* Add a service and a route

 * Add health checks